← Back to Blog·Mar 16, 2026·9 min read

 Plausible's Community

 Both communities are healthy and growing.
 Umami's MIT license and JavaScript stack attract more developer contributions and forks.
-Plausible's AGPL license and established cloud business provide a more sustainable funding model and a dedicated team working full-time on the product.
+Plausible's AGPL license and established cloud business provide a more sustainable funding model.
 For long-term reliability, Plausible's business model gives slightly more confidence.

 Verdict: Umami vs Plausible